JOINT TRANSNATIONAL CALL 2022

 ISRAEL (CSO-MOH): National additional document (to be sent to CSO-MOH before the JTC submission deadline).

-Data Management Plan (DMP) – will be requested ONLY from funded proposals (available in the full-proposal stage)
+Data Management Plan (DMP) – will be requested ONLY from funded proposals (available now)

 AIMS OF THE CALL